-Dr. Phil Stieg's new podcast, This Is Your Brain With Dr. Phil Stieg, is now available on iTunes, Google Play, Spotify, and wherever you get your podcasts.
+Dr. Phil Stieg's podcast, This Is Your Brain With Dr. Phil Stieg, is now available on iTunes, Google Play, Spotify, and wherever you get your podcasts.
 Subscribe to the podcast to get each weekly episode, and visit this page to see the complete list of available episodes.
 Be sure to rate the podcast to help other listeners find it, and visit the Contact page to send Dr. Stieg your comments, suggestions, and questions about it.

 World-renowned opera soprano Renée Fleming has become a leading advocate for the study of how music affects the mind.